StackExchange/stack-blog/README.md

 **Adding tags**

+Every post is required to have at least one tag: either `company` or `engineering` depending on which channel it belongs on (it can also have both).
+You can then add any additional tags afterwards.

 Jekyll has some support for tags, but requires that you do a little bit of work in order to make sure new tags are accommodated.
 All tags must have a markdown file named after the tag in the `_tags` folder.
 For example, the `onboarding` tag markdown file `onboarding.md` looks like this:
 ```
 ---